Running Ulula

 class contains all relevant settings, e.g.:

-import ulula.simulation as ulula_sim
+import ulula.core.simulation as ulula_sim

 hs = ulula_sim.HydroScheme(reconstruction = 'linear', limiter = 'mc', cfl = 0.9)